COVID-19 advice for corporate occupiers

-With the Government having now introduced emergency legislation through the Coronavirus Bill and the Corporate Insolvency and Governance Bill to put in place a moratorium (currently until 30 September 2020) on forfeiture of commercial leases and a separate ban on commercial landlords issuing statutory demands and winding-up petitions against tenant companies unable to pay amounts owed due to coronavirus, this is likely to dramatically change the landlord and tenant landscape for the short term at least.
+With the Government having now introduced emergency legislation through the Coronavirus Bill and the Corporate Insolvency and Governance Bill to put in place a moratorium ( which the Government has recently announced is to be extended from 30 September 2020 until the end of 2020) on forfeiture of commercial leases and a separate ban on commercial landlords issuing statutory demands and winding-up petitions against tenant companies unable to pay amounts owed due to coronavirus, this is likely to dramatically change the landlord and tenant landscape for the short term at least.

 Lease termination – can I just hand my keys back?

 We have heard stories of tenants shutting premises and unilaterally handing back keys.
 It is highly unlikely that this is effective:

 - A surrender cannot be unilateral and is only effective if the landlord agrees.
 If a tenant shuts up shop and hands the keys back without the landlord agreeing to a surrender, the lease will continue with full liability.
 It is of course highly unlikely that a landlord would agree a surrender in the current circumstances and they may be prohibited from doing so by their own contractual arrangements (e.g. superior leases, mortgages or funding arrangements).